Workflow & schema customization¶

 parameters=[

-QuerySerializer, # serializer fields is converted parameters
+QuerySerializer, # serializer fields are converted to parameters

 OpenApiParameter("queryparam1", OpenApiTypes.UUID, OpenApiParameter.QUERY),